yy-c/HRTPP/README.md

 ```

 ## License
-This project is licensed under the Apache-2.0 License - see the [LICENSE] file for details.
+This project is licensed under the Apache-2.0 License - see the [LICENSE](./LICENSE) file for details.

 ## Contact
-For questions or collaborations, please contact [Anonymous.email@example.com].
+For questions or collaborations, please contact [caoyunyang@tongji.edu.cn](mailto:caoyunyang@tongji.edu.cn).